UBC-NLP/python2020/README.md

 **Teaching Mode:** Synchronous via Zoom + Asynchronous (Mediated via Canvas)

+**See "pdf" syllabus on Canvas for Zoom meeting link and passcode**

 **COVID-19 Teaching Mode Remark:**
 The instructor may need to switch teaching modes should unexpected emergencies arise in his family circle.
 I borrow the following notes on teaching mode policy from FRST 430/533C (Advanced Biometrics):